BUDGET FOR STUDY ABROAD

 2. Shopping for groceries instead of eating out is the biggest saver of funds (but still budget for going out sometimes).

 3. Due to our travels and you being students, this is not the trip to buy souvenirs.
 Your experiences and memories are what you’ll take back.”

-This travel advice is primarily directed to students participating in Bailly’s FIU Honors College France, Italy, and Spain study abroad programs.
+This travel advice is primarily directed to students participating in Professor Bailly’s FIU Honors College España, France, and Italia, Study Abroad programs.
 It is intended to help twenty-somethings explore, seek adventure, and truly immerse themselves in a culture.
-The goals are to travel affordably, travel safely, and to live like a local.
-Always remember, however, that what works for some may not necessarily work for you.
+The goals are to travel affordably, travel safely, and live like a local.
+Always remember, however, that what works for some, may not necessarily work for you.
 Ultimately, your decisions are your decisions.